Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 Write down <password> as you will need it to  access the database.
 The username is 'root'.

-## Setup Superset
+### Setup Superset

-(more superset pics?
-Instructions to connect database)

 Start Superset in Docker.
-Navigate to balh and press blah to connect data.
+Navigate to datasets and press blah to connect data.

 ## To the analysis and beyond!